Protecting Ground Nesters

 Donating to Wildlife Rescue is another great way to contribute to the safety of ground-nesting birds.
 Your support will help wildlife stay wild.

 Aiding injured birds is another way to help!
 If you see a bird that has exposed bone or blood, bugs or insects covering it, no feathers, or a bird that is sleeping, human intervention is required.
-Call Wildlife Rescue’s Support Centre at 604-526-7275.
-To help us return your call quickly, please leave your contact information and observation.
-We will make sure the bird is treated with kindness and compassion.
+Please contact our Support Centre for assistance.

 Posted in Education